@chat-adapter/linear

 All options are auto-detected from environment variables when not provided.

-*One of apiKey, clientId/clientSecret, or accessToken is required (via config or env vars).
+*One of apiKey, accessToken, top-level clientId/clientSecret, or clientCredentials is required (via config or env vars).

 **webhookSecret is required — either via config or LINEAR_WEBHOOK_SECRET env var.